 The resulting curvature provides two power types with a rounded sail — push from the wind to the windward side of the sail and lift from the wind rushing on the leeward side.

 Wind push is intuitive.
-To make it clearer, the wind is pushing the sail in the same direction.
+This means that the wind is pushing the sail in the same direction.

-Lift, on the other hand, is a bit more difficult to explain.
+Lift, on the other hand, is a bit more challenging to explain.
 Like the wings of the aircraft, sails create changes in air pressure which pull the boat forward.

 For instance, when the boom (or the sail, since they are connected) is positioned roughly 45 degrees to the wind, wind separates at the mast, dividing equally to the leeward and windward sides of the sail.
-The wind acts in opposition to the windward side, causing the sail to fill and creating a curving wing.
-Leeward winds follow this curve, sticking to it according to physics, and then increase in speed to keep pace with the windward sibling.
+As a result, the wind blows opposite the windward side, causing the sail to fill and creating a curving wing.
+Leeward winds follow this curve, sticking to it according to physics, and then increasing speed to keep pace with the windward sibling.
 As a result, there is a reduction in pressure, and therefore, there is a suction effect that pulls the boat leeward.

 Without this certain curved sail shape, the lift cannot occur.
 To keep the sail round and full, the wind should constantly touch the windward side.
 The sails won’t work if there isn’t enough wind on the windward side to fill the sail.
 Like a flag, they’ll flap in the wind.